 OUR SIGNATURE OUTCOMES-FOCUSED EFFORT

-Four-Year Pathways Program
+Four-Year EDGE Program

 This ambitious new effort aims to set first-year students on a course that improves their four-year path to graduation and their outcomes once they depart RMC.
 This is an integrated, institution-wide approach to student success that helps students discern their individual path, take meaningful steps toward career- and future-focused experiences, track progress toward crucial milestones, and translate their learning into post-graduate outcomes that meet their goals.
 More than academics or career preparation, it’s a holistic approach to student success that builds on RMC’s existing strengths to launch our students – and our institution with it – into rare air.